jeremyrrose/synched-in-part4/README.md

 # SynchedIn

->This README describes part 2 of the activity.
-For part 1, see [github.com/jeremyrrose/synched-in](https://github.com/jeremyrrose/synched-in).
+>This README describes part 3 of the activity.
+For earlier steps, see [part 1](https://github.com/jeremyrrose/synched-in) and [part2](https://github.com/jeremyrrose/synched-in-part-2).

 _OMG what if there were an app that let you connect with other professionals in your field?_